mihxil/jaxbdocumentation/README.md

 jaxb-documentation
 ==================

-Makes it possible to create also xsd:documentation tags with JAXB
+Makes it possible to create also xsd:documentation tags with JAXB.

+This is work in an early stage of development.
+About this is working now.

 ```java